-Press and media frequently asked questions
+Press and media FAQ

 Where can I find your press releases?

-I need some high resolution images.
+I need some high-resolution images.
 Can you help?

-I am looking for archive footage?
+Where can I obtain archive footage?

 Can I have a DVD screener of a film showing in a current season?